OWASP/www-chapter-jalpaiguri-government-engineering-college/tab_speakers.md

     - Presentation time required
 - Date and Time you want to talk
 - Outcomes of the talk/workshop
 Kindly review our [speaker agreement](/www-policy/legal/speaker-agreement) before proceeding.

-If you have LinkedIn profile please attach along with mail.
+**Note: If you have LinkedIn profile please attach along with mail.**